 Last night, was Hallow’s Eve, Halloween as more commonly known.
 It is a tradition that stems way back in the ages.
 Different countries have different customs but the base is that it celebrates the dead.
 Growing up in the Philippines in the 80s, I didn’t know about Halloween back then.
 What we celebrated on November 1st, Oct.
 31st U.S. time, is All Saint’s Day, followed by All Soul’s Day on November 2.
 It’s a tradition we practiced every year during my childhood, commonly known as Undas (Undras), or Day of the Dead – another tradition introduced to Filipinos during the Spanish colonization that spanned 3 centuries.

 Death first came to my attention when my paternal great grandmother passed away, at the age of 109, if I remember correctly.
 I was young but old enough to remember her on her death bed.
 I didn’t understand all the funeral customs.
-I see my dad offer Suman, banana wrapped steamed rice, at our home alter as customary gifts to our dearly departed family members during Undas (All Soul’s Day); but, I’ve always wondered why.
+I see my dad offer Suman, banana wrapped steamed rice, at our home altar as customary gifts to our dearly departed family members during Undas (All Soul’s Day); but, I’ve always wondered why.
 Then my maternal grandfather passed away when I was 9.
 I was older and more attentive.
-I understood more of the customs: the Pulaw, large black butterflies representing our dearly departed, 9 day novena, the 40 days the souls walk the Earth before permanently leaving, spending the day and way into the dark night at the cemetery during All Saints Day and/or All Souls Day to honor our deceased family members, and many more customs we do to honor the dead, most of which we still follow today.
+I understood more of the customs: the Pulaw, large black butterflies representing our dearly departed, 9-day novena, the 40 days the souls walk the Earth before permanently leaving, spending the day and way into the dark night at the cemetery during All Saints Day and/or All Souls Day to honor our deceased family members, and many more customs we do to honor the dead, most of which we still follow today.

 These customs strengthen familial bonds.
 It is why many Filipinos choose to fly back to their homeland to pay respect to their dearly departed, to feel closer and remember them.
+I am thankful for my heritage because family is love to us.
+I grow up in a tight knit family.
+While there is bickering and fights that broke off, like any family, we managed to stay together and support each other through life’s trials.

 #2 – My grandfather